Our Services

 Helpful Resources

-There are several factors to consider.
-See below to understand more, including causes, red flags that need urgent care, when to book a medical visit, and practical steps like grounding techniques, sleep optimization, and screening for depersonalization or sleep apnea that can guide your next healthcare decisions.
+Several factors can contribute, and understanding them matters.
+Below, you'll find common causes, red flags requiring urgent care, guidance on when to see a doctor, and practical strategies like grounding techniques, sleep optimization, and screening for depersonalization disorder or sleep apnea.

 Two common explanations for this experience are dissociation and microsleep.
 While they can feel similar, they are very different in cause, meaning, and treatment.
 Understanding the difference can help you decide what to do next.